psgonza/bynario_posts/2015-12-25-2015-the-year-of-the-podcasts.markdown

 First I tried to take my Amazon kindle with me, but it slows you down and you end up walking really slowly.
 Then I tried with audiobooks, not a bad solution at all, but not cheap (more expensive than kindle books for sure), and I'd rather read at the same time I enjoy a cup of coffee...

 So not sure why, podcasts came back to my mind...
-I had already listen some of them in my laptop every now and then, but never really bothered to used my Android phone as a media player.
+I had already listen some of them in my laptop every now and then, but never really bothered to use my Android phone as a media player.
 And they were exactly what I was after:

 1 - They are not a replacement for the blog post, but it might be the closest thing.